slarge/slarge.github.io/_posts/2014-02-07-Animated_ggplot.md

 Working with time series data can be challenging to comprehend.
 Some colleagues are going to be plotting model output across spatial regions.
 I suggested an animation might be helpful to see potential changes as the model progresses through time. ```animation ``` is a relatively simple and robust program that basically creates a stop-motion animation from slightly modified images.
 Here is a .gif of a sample:

-Before running the following code, make sure that <a href="http://www.imagemagick.org" target="_blank">ImageMagick</a> is installed on your machine.
+Before running the following code, make sure that <a href="http://www.imagemagick.org" target="_blank">ImageMagick</a> and <a href="http://www.ffmpeg.org/" target="_blank">FFmpeg</> are installed on your machine.
+I used <a href="http://www.renevolution.com/how-to-install-ffmpeg-on-mac-os-x/" target="_blank">FFmpeg</> for a bit of guidance on my mac.

 ```{r rCode}
 rm(list = ls())